angrycub/PlayHashiClusterGuide/5_Building_the_Nomad_Server_Cluster.md

 ```
 ==> Failed to parse HTTP advertise address: No valid advertise addresses, please set `advertise` manually
 ```
-you need either add an advertise entry to the configuration or configure a hosts file entry that maps the nodes name to an IP addres.
+you need either add an advertise entry to the configuration or configure a hosts file entry that maps the nodes name to an IP address.

 ## Configure Vault for Nomad's Vault Integration

 ### Load the Vault Policy for Nomad

 SSH to one of the Vault machines.
-Start by seting up the VAULT_ADDR environment variable.
+Start by setting up the VAULT_ADDR environment variable.

 ```
 export VAULT_ADDR="http://127.0.0.1:8200"